By Diane Spicer

 Here's how it goes for me.

-One of those is a hot meal, or at least a hot beverage, when I'm cranky and tired.
+The other thing that's important to me is a hot meal, or at least a hot beverage, when I'm cranky and tired.

 So I'm willing to invest in technology to get that hot bowl or cup of goodness into my hands, fast.